-The Company and Russell Mining Corp. ("RMC") are lessees under a three year lease agreement for corporate office space which ends in March 2015.
-The Company's rental payments have been prepaid.
+The Company and RMC are lessees under a three year lease agreement for corporate office space which ends in March 2015.
+The Company's rental payments have been prepaid, and the lease will not be renewed.

 Off balance sheet arrangements